filecoin-project/devgrants/rfps/new-wave-3-rfps.md

 The Filecoin lotus client offers a Postgres database chain data import tool called lotus chainwatch.
 This database schema could be improved and a GraphQL API could be added to this.

-Optionally subgraphs could also be created for specific dapps and deals like [TheGraph](https://thegraph.com/explorer/).

-Related dapp smart-contract and transaction monitoring tools in addition to the [TheGraph](https://thegraph.com/explorer/) include [VulcanizeDB](https://github.com/vulcanize/vulcanizedb) and [Quickblocks](https://quickblocks.io/docs/introduction.html#architecture).
+Optionally subgraphs could also be created for specific dapps and deals like [TheGraph](https://thegraph.com/explorer/) or related dapp smart-contract and transaction monitoring tools such as [VulcanizeDB](https://github.com/vulcanize/vulcanizedb) and [Quickblocks](https://quickblocks.io/docs/introduction.html#architecture).

+&nbsp;

+### Expert Postgres tuning of lotus-chainwatch

+**Project Description**

+We are interested in tuning of the Postgres chain database that the Filecoin lotus client offers called lotus chainwatch to improve its efficiency, flexibility and speed.

+Preferred aplicants should have experience tuning blockchain databases and understand the various use cases for how these databases may be used.

+&nbsp;

 ### Storage Workflow User Research